CRAFT CONNECT

 Wednesdays, 6:00-7:00pm Mountain Time (US and Canada)

-When Someone You Love Is Struggling, You Feel Helpless
+When Someone You Love Is Struggling, You Feel Helpless.

 You’ve tried talking.
 You’ve tried warning.
 You’ve tried pleading.
 Nothing seems to work.